Federal Loans for Students

 Federal Direct Subsidized Loans

 Federal Direct Subsidized Loans are awarded to undergraduate students with financial need as determined by the FAFSA.
-The current fixed interest rate for undergraduate subsidized loans disbursed on or after July 1, 2014, is 4.66%, with a loan fee of 1.073%.
-The interest rate is subject to change annually on July 1 when the rate is adjusted in accordance with the financial markets, so rate changes will impact loans disbursing after July 1, 2015.
+The current fixed interest rate for undergraduate subsidized loans disbursed on or after July 1, 2017, is 4.45%, with a loan fee of 1.066%.
 The federal government pays the interest on the loan while the student is enrolled in at least 6 credits in a degree-seeking program and during authorized periods of deferment.

 150% Time Limit on Direct Subsidized Loan Eligibility for New Borrowers on or after July 1, 2013: If you are a new undergraduate borrower on or after July 1, 2013, please familiarize yourself with the new federal regulations regarding a limit on the maximum period of time that you can receive Direct Subsidized Loans.
 A new borrower is defined as a student having no subsidized or unsubsidized loan balances as of July 1, 2013, or on the date the borrower obtains a Direct Loan after July 1, 2013.
 In general, you may not receive Direct Subsidized Loans for more than 150% of the published length of your program of study.
 For more information, please review the U.S. Department of Education's Federal Student Aid announcement concerning this time limitation.